Generic selectors

 However, even though the marital covenant is patterned after our covenant with God and Jesus Christ, it is not a covenant with God or Jesus Christ.
 A marriage covenant is between the husband and wife so it does not require either, or both, to be in the Body of Christ for God to honor it.

-With that said, the things that concern a minister who is asked to perform a marriage remain unchanged whether either or both are believers.
-Counseling a man and woman for marriage is basically the same in all cases, including the importance of recognizing that their covenant vows are before God.
+With that said, the things that concern an elder who is asked to perform a marriage remain unchanged whether either or both are believers.
+Counseling a man and woman for marriage is basically the same in all cases, including the importance of recognizing that their covenant vows are BEFORE God.
 (Recall that a true marriage is established by God because the covenant vows of love, faithfulness, and trust are witnessed and attested by Him.)

 CHAPTER 5